mbruno46/deploy-doc/README.md

-# deploy-doc
+# deploy-sphinx-doc
-Action for automatic deployment of documentation
+Action for automatic deployment of Python documentation generated with Sphinx